 I’m sure most of us remember being told, when we were upset as kids, to just suck it up, get over it, or sadly, if you were a boy, that boys don’t cry.
 Stigmas such as these have negatively impacted children for many years.
 In most cases these children carried over the mental health issues into adulthood.

-Both myself, my mother and my son’s stepmother face mental health challenges daily.
+Both myself, my mother and my son’s bonus mother, face mental health challenges daily.
 Over the years I have learned to be open and honest about those issues with my son.
-Often I have been questioned by others because they believe that kids are too young to understand such complex issues.
+Often I have been questioned by others, because, they believe that kids are too young to understand such complex issues.

 I can’t actually say that enough.

 For way too long we’ve been focused on our physical pain alone and not on our mental and emotional

 wellbeing as well.
 In the last five years mental health awareness has come a long way for which I’m thankful,

 but we need to keep working on raising awareness and educating everyone about mental health.

 Would you tell someone that has cancer to just get over it and suck it up, to just think positively and smile?
 Would you play the compare the pain game with them?
 Say things like “there is someone else out there that has it so much worse than you?”
 Of course you wouldn’t.